Neck Lift in Thailand Your guide to cost, top surgeons & hospitals

 What's Included in a Medical Trip

-Your care coordinator manages the logistics — hospital transfers, surgery scheduling, interpreter support if needed, and all post-operative follow-up appointments.
-The surgical quote covers surgeon fees, anaesthesia, hospital stay, nursing care, compression garments, and aftercare medications.
+Your care coordinator manages the logistics, hospital transfers, surgery scheduling, interpreter support if needed, and all post-operative follow-up appointments.
+A typical surgical quote covers surgeon fees, anaesthesia, hospital stay, nursing care, compression garments, and aftercare medications, though exact inclusions are set by the clinic and confirmed in writing in your quote.
 Flights and accommodation are arranged separately, but your coordinator can suggest nearby hotels and help with bookings to keep everything within easy reach of the hospital.

 Recovery in Bangkok vs Phuket